Coordinated efforts stressed to make Pakistan drug free

 Giving details of different activities in this regard, head of Anti-Narcotics said that drug demand reduction and awareness activities were arranged in different parts of the country particularly in major cities including Islamabad, Karachi, Lahore, Peshawar, Quetta and Rawalpindi.
 He said young generation is being educated about the hazards resulted by drug and its repercussions on families.

 The Director General Anti-Narcotics said that coordinated efforts were being evolved to make Pakistan Narcotics Free Country by reaffirming our commitments and obligations.
 He appreciated the dedicated efforts of Anti-Narcotics Force and those who had sacrifices their lives for the cause.
-He asked citizens to fulfill their moral and national obligations and point out those who had been involved in this heinous crime and spoiling the future of young generation.
+He asked citizens to fulfill their moral and national obligations and point out those who had been involved in this heinous crime and spoiling the future of your young generation to make them drug addicts.

+Director Headquarter Brig Sagher Kamran informed that Pakistan has been declared puppy production free from 2001 and we are committed to make our educational institutions drugs free by effective monitoring and apprehending drug peddlers.
+Director Riaz Somro said on the occasion that message of drug free society was being promoted with the close coordination and support of media and civil society.
+He asked that community based organizations should extend their assistance to make Pakistan a drug free country.